botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 next:
   description: ''
 ---
 The Autonomous Node allows you to create AI agents that make decisions, like what to say and which tools to call, based on the context available to them.

-By providing clear instructions and integrating tools, you can use the Autonomous Node to quickly design flexible, performant conversations.

-The Autonomous Node is designed to handle both decision-making and execution by understanding user inputs, responding with the right data, and leveraging the tools you make available to it.
+It is designed to handle both decision-making and execution by understanding user inputs, responding with the right data, and leveraging the tools you make available to it.

-## Key Features
+# Key Features

-1. LLM Decision-Driven
+## LLM-Driven

-An Autonomous Node uses the capabilities of an LLM to make intelligent decisions instead of relying on hard-coded logic.
+An Autonomous Node uses an LLM to make intelligent decisions instead of relying on hard-coded logic.
 This includes executing specific tools, calling functions, writing and executing custom code, and deciding on the direction of a conversations.

-2. Toolset Integration
+## Toolset Integration

 The Autonomous Node understands and utilizes the tools that you explicitly make available to it.
 For example, it can query knowledge bases, perform web searches, and execute workflow transitions.

-3. Prompt Customization
+## Prompt Customization

 By configuring an Autonomous Node with a persona and instructions, you can ensure that it behaves on-brand and within scope during conversations.

-4. Autonomous Behaviour
+## Autonomous Behaviour

 An Autonomous Node can execute actions without manual intervention based on instructions and user input.

-## Configuration
+# Configuration

 Ensuring your Autonomous Node's instructions are cogent and precise is the key to a performant AI agent.
 The prompt helps the agent understand its persona and guides its decision-making.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcW_BFE75vwUVOeS0vzhECNdBPYsoiQJVwA9NWGeW8eI_QGlNVGFXxVyG1tSeuQQxyT3Fnt3WGj-5m_rHyjn2yNfuKEjyYFi1y1dX4aCI3WpFoodTi27BjQk11ficYaDa6upnfNHX1d1GD6BB8_Pok5wJfY?key=tcM6xVfTehWnyG265C5blA)

-### Instructions
+## Instructions

 Provide clear guidelines in this section.
 The more specific the instructions, the better the agent’s decision-making.
 Avoid using lengthy, convoluted descriptions with jargon and redundant terms.

 Example: “You are a helpful assistant who always answers questions using the \`global.search’ tool.
 If the user says ‘search,’ use the ‘browser.webSearch’ tool.”

-### Allow Conversation
+## Allow Conversation

 The Allow Conversation toggle enables the Autonomous Node to communicate with users directly.
 If turned off, the Node only processes commands and executes its internal logic without sending messages to users.

 ## Tool Calling

-Based on the instructions you give it, an Autonomous Node is equipped with several tools it can call.
+An Autonomous Node is equipped with several tools and will call them at various points in a conversation based on the instructions it is given.
+You can also add new tools by installing and configuring integrations.

-Each tool performs a specific action – understanding when and how to use these tools is critical for driving the Node’s decisions.

 ### Commonly-used Tools